A Simple, Traditional Easter Dinner Menu That Celebrates Spring

 Serve these sweet Sugar Cookie Bunnies on dessert plates for a charming end to the meal or wrap in cellophane and set out as party favors.

-The day before guests arrive, assemble the scalloped potatoes, but do not bake.
-Instead, cover them and place in the refrigerator.
+The day before guests arrive, assemble the scalloped potatoes, but do not bake them yet.
+Instead, cover and place them in the refrigerator.
 Bake the lemon cake and cookies, set the table, and chill beverages.